vishwesh3/indigo/_posts/2017-02-05-i-am-loving-it.markdown

 Usually, we are familiar with creating new projects and successfully deploying it.
 But we are not sure, when we clone a project and run it, whether it will build without any error.
 For larger projects, you will definitely face some error.
 This is because the project may be using some libraries or modules which are not installed on your local machine.
 Dig into the error, search about them, ask help from mentors and try harder everytime.

 This point played a major role in my journey.
 70-80% of the cloned projects gave me errors while building.
-Carefully read the readme file of projects, you may get hints about what you are missing.
+Carefully read the README file of projects.
+You may get hints about what you are missing.
 Look for the error, try different solutions.

-- GIT
+- Git

-Of course, GIT is a powerful tool for version controlling of the project.
+Of course, Git is a powerful tool for version controlling of the project.
 I was really scared using it, but as my journey proceeded I become more and more familiar with it.

 - Share your experience and help others

-Yeah! this community motivated me to share my experience and eventually today I am writing this Blog.
+Yes, this community motivated me to share my experience and eventually today I am writing this Blog.
 It is well said that **"In any open source community, Teaching and Learning go side by side."**

 If you’ve ever tried to debug a frustrating problem within the codebase of a software, you will probably be Googling to find the answer.
 Google doesn’t know the answer, of course.
 It can only point you to web pages that others have created.
 That's where forums(like [StackOverflow](http://stackoverflow.com/)) and blogs( like [Android Authority](http://www.androidauthority.com/)) come into the picture.